Greening of crop care

 d) availability of nutrients retained in the soil or rhizosphere’.

-This definition is the reason that biostimulants could be linked to the fertilizer legislation 2003/2003/EC, now updated to 2019/1009/EC, and coming into force in 2022.
-In July 2022, biostimulants must be registered according to the new legislation, however, the exact details of this legislation are not yet fully clear.
+This definition is the reason that biostimulants are linked to the fertilizer legislation 2003/2003/EC, now updated to 2019/1009/EC.
+Since 2022, biostimulants must be registered according to the new legislation, however, the exact details of this legislation are not yet fully clear.
 A legislation requires guidelines for substance and product registration.
 The European Biostimulant Industry Council (EBIC) has made proposals for this: the claim of a biostimulant must be a verifiable effect on one or more of the four aspects of the 2019/1009/EC definition, without the effect having to occur under all circumstances.
 Producers must therefore indicate on the product the conditions under which the user may expect an effect.
-As the product is often complex, the studies to support these claims need to be highly flexible with variables such as type of crops, cultivation conditions, soil type, etc. In early 2020, the European Committee for Standardization (CEN) was given the task by the European Commission to draw up standards before mid 2022, to draw up standards, with which applicants must comply in order to have their product classified as a biostimulant under 2009/1009/EC, with a CE certificate for free marketing in the EU.
+As the product is often complex, the studies to support these claims need to be highly flexible with variables such as type of crops, cultivation conditions, soil type, etc. In early 2020, the European Committee for Standardization (CEN) was given the task by the European Commission to draw up standards to with which applicants must comply in order to have their product classified as a biostimulant under 2009/1009/EC, with a CE certificate for free marketing in the EU.
 Standards are needed for sampling, claims, safety and labeling.
 For this, the CEN involves the national standardization authorities (such as the NEN in the Netherlands), who in turn involve producers and other stakeholders from their countries.
-The CEN expects that 32 standards will have to be developed to get the law operational in 2022.
+The CEN expects that 32 standards will have to be developed to get the law operational.
 A complicated job, we will keep you posted.